SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

 operating capacity of an application as well as any bottlenecks and to determine which element is causing degradation.

-Before we get started on the exercises we recommend that you start by defining an environment variable that contains the endpoint of your API e.g we need the API running to be able to test it.
+Before we get started on the exercises we recommend that you start by defining an environment variable that contains the endpoint of your API, i.e., we need the API running to be able to test it.
 To begin with, you can just run the API locally, thus in a terminal window run the following command:

 ```bash
 uvicorn app.main:app --reload
 ```

-by default the API will be running on `http://localhost:8000` which we can then define as an environment variable:
+By default the API will run on `http://localhost:8000` which we can then define as an environment variable:

 === "Windows"